Umuzi-org/ACN-syllabus/content/topics/java-specific/concurrency/_index.md

 title: Java Multithread, Concurrency and Parallelism
 ---

-By now, you should have heard about java being multi-threaded - but what does that mean exactly?
+By now, you should have heard about Java being multi-threaded - but what does that mean exactly?

 Unlike JavaScript for example - which is a single threaded language; Java has multiple threads to help you run your program faster.